C-Williams/localstack-presentation/README.md

 - `put-files` function will take an event and load it into an S3 bucket.
 - `get-files` function will be invoked by the s3 bucket receiving an item and will simply print that output.

+> NOTE: (You can alternatively use `make test-setup` if you don't want to run each command one-by-one)

 ### First, we must create the S3 bucket:

 ```